ARTICLE CATEGORIES

 QUICK SUMMARY

 We adore our daily cup of matcha, but every so often, we like to spice it up with a cup of organic, low-acid LifeBoost coffee.
-These organic coffee latte recipes are creamy, comforting, and made without dairy, refined sugar, or toxic coffee-shop ingredients.
+These organic coffee latte recipes are creamy, comforting, and made without dairy or refined sugar.

-A healthy coffee latte starts with high-quality organic coffee, dairy-free milk, a natural sweetener like stevia, and optional flavor boosters like cinnamon, cacao, vanilla, or culinary essential oils used with wisdom.
+A healthy coffee latte starts with high-quality organic coffee, dairy-free milk, a natural sweetener like stevia, and optional flavor boosters such as cinnamon, cacao, vanilla, or culinary essential oils used with wisdom.

 The key is quality and moderation.
-Choose organic, low-toxin coffee when possible, avoid refined sugar, use essential oils properly dispersed in recipes, and listen to your body’s caffeine tolerance.
+Choose organic, carefully sourced coffee when possible, keep added sugar low, use essential oils only in the complete recipe as directed, and pay attention to your own caffeine tolerance.

 Great Reasons to Drink Coffee